tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/开发指南/触发器/CLS 触发器_intl_en.md

 Characteristics of CLS triggers:
 - **Push model**: CLS monitors the specified log topic, aggregates data within a certain period of time, and invokes the associated function to push the event data to the function.
 - **Async invocation**: a CLS trigger always invokes a function asynchronously, and the result is not returned to the invoker.
-For more information on invocation types, please see “Invocation Types” in [How It Works](https://intl.cloud.tencent.com/document/product/583/9694).
+For more information on invocation types, please see "Invocation Types" in [How It Works](https://intl.cloud.tencent.com/document/product/583/9694).

 ## CLS Trigger Attributes